jmlien/bbox2d/README.md

 # bbox2d
-Solving several 2D bounding box problems using rotating calibers algorithm
+C++ code that solves several 2D bounding box problems using rotating calibers algorithm
   - bounding box with minimal area
   - bounding box with minimal perimeter
   - bounding box that fits into a given rectangle